 Because the Australian figures are not representative of the circumstances or situation on Norfolk Island, in 2023, the NIRC reinstated the cost-of-living survey and calculation of inflation for the local economy.
 The Australian rate of inflation in December 2022 peaked at 7.8%, with a decline to the September 2023 quarter, resulting in a Consumer Price Index (CPI) of 5.4%.
 The Norfolk Island - Annual Economic Update, Strategy and Outlook calculated inflation on Norfolk Island at 11.09% in 2022, with a slight reduction by the first quarter of 2023 to 10.54%.
-The difference between the two markets is illustrated in the variation in the inflation rates.
+Pleasingly the second quarter 2023 results show a further decrease in the CPI for Norfolk Island with a result of 6.09%.
+Australia's CPI result for Q2 2023 was 4.1%.